joshuacox/Nu/README.md

 # Nu - Server Connection Manager

-Nu is a bash script by Josh Cox (2017.01.15) that simplifies SSH connections and file mounting to remote servers.
+Nu is a bash script by Josh Cox that makes a named exectuable for servers you interact with often, simplifies SSH connections and file mounting to remote servers.
 It generates executable scripts for quick access to servers using custom names, allowing users to easily SSH into servers, mount remote directories, or execute commands remotely with advanced patterns like command chaining and file transfer.

 ---